GALAPAGOS ISLANDS: ADVENTURE, WILDLIFE AND SERVICE

 Non-stop adventure, sightseeing, snorkeling, hiking, sailing, surfing, jumping off waterfalls, community service, dodging seals, iguana’s by the thousands, etc… Just a normal 11 days in nature’s greatest science laboratory.

 Bold Earth campers experience 4 different islands, San Cristobal, Isabela, Santa Cruz and Baltra.
 Each island is famous for a different thing.
 Campers do not get bored of the Islands as the trip is designed to be very busy, educational and active.
-After a day of hiking and wildlife viewing, Bold Earth will spend the next day surfing, sea kayaking and hanging out on the beach, or doing community service.
+After a day of hiking and wildlife viewing, Bold Earth will spend the next day surfing, sea kayaking, do community service or hang out on the beach.

 Yes, we visit the Charles Darwin Research Center for a day-long guided tour of its renowned conservation of Galapagos species.
 Unfortunately, our old friend, Lonesome George, is no longer with us (SAD!) but there are lots of other very old tortoises.

 ABSOLUTELY!
 Yes, Bold Earth is accompanied by a highly trained and experienced naturalist during all 10 days on the Galapagos Islands.
 This is essential.

 Visiting the Galapagos Islands with a naturalist is like seeing an NFL Football game with Tom Brady, visiting the Sistine Chapel with Michelangelo or reading Shakespeare with him at your side.
 Campers enjoy the brilliance of the Galapagos Island through the incredible insight of our naturalist guide.